 The Network became an international non-profit making association (“Association internationale sans but lucratif”) governed by the Belgian law of June 27th, 1921, on March 16th 2017.
 The Network has now a legal personality and is registered in Belgium as an international non-profit association.

-The SIRIUS network is funded by the Lifelong Learning Programme of the European Commission.
+The SIRIUS network is funded by the Open Society Foundation.